-- a.
-Bus Bars and Connections.
-All bus bars and connections shall be readily accessible for maintenance work after installation of the enclosure, without disconnecting the external circuit conductors. - b.
-TEST CONNECTIONS.
-Provision shall be made to allow the use of test meters by one of the methods outlined in the following paragraphs (1) or (2). - 1.
-Terminals shall be so located and arranged that a clamp-on or such type of meter can be safely and conveniently used, or - 2.
-There shall be provided as a part of the complete control equipment, a readily accessible test link or equivalent means for connecting a current-measuring instrument in one of the motor circuit conductors without the necessity for disconnecting any conductor which runs outside the equipment enclosures.
-The test link shall be connected somewhere between the isolating switch and the controller. - 514.
+- 1. All bus bars and connections shall be readily accessible for maintenance work after installation of the controller without disconnecting the external circuit conductors. - 2.
+Test Connections.
+Provision shall be made to allow the use of test meters by one of the methods outlined in the following paragraphs (a) or (b). - (a) Terminals shall be so located and arranged that a clamp-on or such type meter can be safely and conveniently used, or - (b) There shall be provided, as part of the controller, a readily accessible test link or equivalent means for connecting a current measuring instrument in one of the motor circuit conductors without the necessity for disconnecting any conductor which runs outside the equipment enclosures.
+The test link shall be connected between the isolating switch and the circuit breaker. - 3.
+Bus bars and other wiring elements of the controller shall be designed on a continuous duty basis, except that conductors which are in a circuit only during the motor starting period may be designed accordingly. - e.
 PROTECTION OF AUXILIARY CIRCUITS.
-Circuits which are depended upon for proper operation of the controller shall not have overcurrent protective devices connected in them.
+Circuits which are depended upon for proper operation of the controller shall not have over-current protective devices connected in them. - f.
+EXTERNAL OPERATION.
+All switching equipment for manual use in connecting or disconnecting, or starting or stopping the motor shall be externally operable as defined in the National Electrical Code (NFPA No. 70).
+The isolating switch shall meet the requirements of Section 514.